-The Life Cycle of a Pimple and How to Treat Each Stage, According to Dr. Pimple Popper
+The Stages of a Pimple, According to Dr. Pimple Popper

-It's hard to stop a breakout in its tracks but not impossible.
-To do so, it helps if you understand the life cycle of a pimple — from the very start when you first feel it deep under the skin to the moment it finally fades away.
-Here, board-certified dermatologist and founder of SLMD Skincare, Sandra Lee, MD, AKA Dr. Pimple Popper, explained.
+It's hard to stop a breakout in its tracks, but not impossible.
+To do so, it helps if you understand the type of acne as well as the pimple stages or life cycle of your breakout — from the very start when you first feel it deep under the skin to the moment it finally fades away.
+Here, board-certified dermatologist and founder of SLMD Skincare, Sandra Lee, MD, AKA Dr. Pimple Popper, explains.

 First, What Causes Pimples?

 There are many different factors to consider when trying to pinpoint the cause of a new pimple.
 The main ones are genetics, hormones, environmental aggressors, and lifestyle.
 "If your parents dealt with acne, you are more likely to experience pimples popping up," Dr. Lee tells POPSUGAR.
 "Hormones also play a role because they trigger increased oil production in the skin."
 Hormones are the reason teenagers are typically more prone to breakouts and also why women might break out during their periods.

 "The environment the skin is living in can also play a factor," says Dr. Lee.
 "Polluted air can wreak havoc, as can hot temperatures if you are sweating more than usual and staying in that sweat."
 Medications, makeup products, and dietary choices can also be to blame.
 "Dairy may be an exacerbating factor because of the elevated hormones in milk, so if you recognize that this may be causing your breakouts, try your best to not eat a ton of cheese or dairy products."

 Now that we understand what triggers breakouts, we can look at the stages of a pimple.

 Stage 1 of a Pimple: Sebum, Dirt, or Dead Skin Cells Get Trapped in Pore